AppDaemon/appdaemon/docs/CONFIGURE.rst

 thread activity, registered callbacks and entities.
 Over time it is expected to evolve into a full management tool for AppDaemon allowing the user to configure, troubleshoot and monitor all of AppDaemon's functions.

-The Admin Interface is configured by first adding the HTTP Component and then also adding the top-level directive to appdaemon.yaml:
+The Admin Interface is configured by first adding the HTTP and API Components and then also adding the top-level directive to appdaemon.yaml:

 .. code:: yaml